 I’ve broken down the cold outbound lead generation process into 5 easy steps:

 5. Account Execution (Post-sale & Beyond)

 Prospecting & Sales Intelligence

 Prospecting lies at the very top of the sales stack.
 Your goal should be to find a large quantity of high quality prospects.
 Do not compromise on quality for the sake of volume, however, as there are consequences to emailing invalid email address, for example.
 You must talk to right people at the right companies in the right industries.
 There are many websites, directories, and data sources where you can find and harvest prospects.
 All you need is a URL, and the other tools can take it from there, in addition to already utilizing available search criteria.

 Clearbit is a prospector’s dream come true.
 With Google sheets integration, you can speed-up the enrichment process later.
-Clearbit has several products: Prospector (find individual emails at a certain domain), Discovery (Find business similar to selected domains OR set a search parameter), and Reveal, which turns anonymous web traffic into company profiles.
+Clearbit has several products: Prospector (to find individual emails at a certain domain), Discovery (to find business similar to selected domains OR set a search parameter), and Reveal, which turns anonymous web traffic into company profiles.

 Hunter is a lower cost alternative to enterprise tools.
 It previously had a Chrome extension for turning LinkedIn profiles into emails, but that feature has since been discontinued.